 - anyone else who is genuinely concerned about someone’s experience with a public mental health service in Victoria.

-What happens if you aren’t the person receiving or accessing public mental health services (the consumer)?
+What happens if you aren’t the person receiving or accessing the public mental health service (the consumer)?

 Contact us and we will talk to you about your concerns and how we can help.